aivlisfish/T-rreriuh/README.md

 Versions and updates:

+Alpha 0.1-3
+-Optimized block updates
+-Optimized placing and breaking
+-Placing blocks updates blocks around it

 Alpha 0.1-2
 -Added inventory
 -Added inventory organization
 -Added the ability to drop items
 -Added stone
 -Grass spreads
 -Grass has more texture variants
 -Grass has dynamic texturing
 -Pause menu has darker background
 -Items move towards the player within about 3 blocks -Fixed a bug where jumping while walking into a wall makes you jump high -Fixed a bug where the window name isn't correct -Fixed a bug where you could place blocks two spaces in the air

 Alpha 0.1-1
 -Added health